 Get Enough Sleep

-Getting enough sleep is one of the most vital components to having a healthy testosterone level.
-Many studies have shown the important of sleep for increasing or stabilizing testosterone.
+Getting enough sleep is one of the most vital components of a healthy testosterone level.
+Many studies have shown the importance of sleep for increasing or stabilizing testosterone.
 For example, a study published in The Journal of Endocrinology & Metabolism concluded that,